Catherine of Siena: Later life

-In June 1376 Catherine went to Avignon as ambassador of the Republic of Florence to make peace with the Papal States (on 31 March 1376 Gregory XI had placed Florence under interdict).
+In June 1376, Catherine went to Avignon as ambassador of the Republic of Florence to make peace with the Papal States (on 31 March 1376 Gregory XI had placed Florence under interdict).
 She was unsuccessful and was disowned by the Florentine leaders, who sent ambassadors to negotiate on their own terms as soon as Catherine's work had paved the way for them.
 Catherine sent an appropriately scorching letter back to Florence in response.
+Her criticism of clerical corruption did not lessen her strong view of obedience to the papal office.
+Johannes Jørgensen summarised Catherine's position as teaching that even if the pope were "Satan incarnate", Christians should not rebel against him, because dishonor shown to the pope, as "Christ on earth", was dishonor shown to Christ.
+Catherine made the same point directly in Letter 68, addressed to the leaders of Florence, where she argued that even if "the priests, the pastors, and Christ-on-earth were incarnate devils", Christians should remain "obedient and subject to them", not for their personal virtue, but "for the sake of God, and out of obedience to Him."
 While in Avignon, Catherine also tried to convince Pope Gregory XI, the last Avignon Pope, to return to Rome.
-Gregory did indeed return his administration to Rome in January 1377; to what extent this was due to Catherine's influence is a topic of much modern debate.
+Gregory returned his administration to Rome in January 1377; to what extent this was due to Catherine's influence is a topic of modern debate.

 Catherine returned to Siena and spent the early months of 1377 founding a women's monastery of strict observance outside the city in the old fortress of Belcaro.
 She spent the rest of 1377 at Rocca d'Orcia, about 20 mi from Siena, on a local mission of peace-making and preaching.
 During this period, in autumn 1377, she had the experience which led to the writing of her Dialogue and learned to write, although she still seems to have chiefly relied upon her secretaries for her correspondence.

-Late in 1377 or early in 1378 Catherine again travelled to Florence, at the order of Gregory XI, to seek peace between Florence and Rome.
-Following Gregory's death in March 1378 riots, the revolts of the Ciompi broke out in Florence on June 18, and in the ensuing violence Catherine was nearly assassinated.
+Late in 1377 or early in 1378, Catherine again travelled to Florence, at the order of Gregory XI, to seek peace between Florence and Rome.
+Following Gregory's death in March 1378 riots, the revolts of the Ciompi broke out in Florence on 18 June in the ensuing violence Catherine was nearly assassinated.
 Eventually, in July 1378, peace was agreed between Florence and Rome and Catherine returned quietly to Florence.